fedeb95/netplot/README.md

 ```
 ./netplot.sh <network_interface> <filename> <other_netplot_args>
 ```
-This has the drawback of potentially missing process names, so if you need thos just stick to `netplot.py` without the `-f` option.
+This has the drawback of potentially missing process names, so if you need them just stick to `netplot.py` without the `-f` option.

 ## TODO list
 * add arguments to better control program's behaviour